SJSURoboticsTeam/urc-electrical-2026/docs/Main_Arm_Board.md

 ## Active Revisions
 Revision 1, 8/21/2024

+Revision 2, 9/18/2024
+Revision 3,

 ## Summary
 This board is both a power distribution and controller board for the arm.
 It is the interface between the chassis CAN bus and all arm modules.

 ## Application Description
-  There are five main application notes
+  There are five main application notes:

   1. It accepts 40V power, CAN, and 5V from the chassis with connectors on the left side of the board

   2. It outputs 40V power and CAN to the arm motors with connectors on the bottom of the board

   3. It outputs 40V power, 5V, and I2C up the arm using connectors on the top of the board

-  4. It contains a micromod connector to control the arm — and allows programming using USB-C or JTAG
+  4. It contains a micromod connector to control the arm — and allows programming using either USB-C or JTAG

 ## Implementation Details
 ### Mounting Points